ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 #### Workflow

-After deploying Zerto for Kubernetes, create a VPG, configure one-to-many (optional), tag checkpoints, and then test failover:
+After deploying Zerto for Kubernetes, create a VPG, configure one-to-many (optional), tag checkpoints, and then test failover.

 1. Create a VPG
 2. Update Existing VPG